-The three-electrode electrolysis cell fits a standard 5 mm NMR tube and consists of a 2.5 x 4 x 0.05 mm silver foil (GoodFellow, Hamburg, Germany) with an area of 10 mm2 as working electrode and a graphite rod with 1 mm diameter and 50 mm length (GoodFellow, Hamburg, Germany) as counter electrode.
-A chlorinated silver wire tip with a diameter of 0.25 mm (GoodFellow, Hamburg, Germany) was employed as micro Ag/AgCl reference electrode.
-All electrodes were connected using silver wire with a diameter 0.25 mm, insulated with polytetrafluoroethylene (PTFE) of 0.024 mm thickness (GoodFellow, Hamburg,

-Germany).
-A graphite counter electrode prevents the dissolution of metals during electrolysis and which may deposit at the working electrode resulting in a change of catalytic properties (Benke and Gnot, 2002).
-This process becomes pronounced for small setups with half-cell reactions not separated by a membrane since species originating at the counter electrode diffuse sufficiently fast towards the working electrode.
+The three-electrode electrolysis cell fits a standard 5 mm NMR tube and consists of a $2.5 \text{ mm} \times 4 \text{ mm} \times 0.05 \text{ mm}$ silver foil (GoodFellow, Hamburg, Germany) with an area of 10 mm2 as a working electrode and a graphite rod with 1 mm diameter and 50 mm length (GoodFellow, Hamburg, Germany) as a counter electrode.
+A chlorinated silver wire tip with a diameter of 0.25 mm (GoodFellow, Hamburg, Germany) was employed as a micro Ag / AgCl reference electrode.
+All electrodes were connected using silver wire with a diameter 0.25 mm, insulated with polytetrafluoroethylene (PTFE) of 0.024 mm thickness (GoodFellow, Hamburg, Germany).
+A graphite counter electrode prevents the dissolution of metals during electrolysis and which may deposit at the working electrode, resulting in a change in catalytic properties (Benke and Gnot, 2002).
+This process becomes pronounced for small setups with half-cell reactions not separated by a membrane since species originating at the counter electrode diffuse sufficiently quickly towards the working electrode.

-To join the silver lead wire and the silver foil the wire insulation was stripped off over a length of about 1-2 mm.
-The skinned wire tip was pressed onto the silver foil while heating to 450 °C for a few seconds using a soldering iron.
+To join the silver lead wire and the silver foil, the wire insulation was stripped off over a length of about 1-2 mm.
+The skinned wire tip was pressed onto the silver foil while heating to $450 \,^{\circ}$ C for a few seconds using a soldering iron.
 The counter electrode was connected by soldering where ca. 2 cm of the silver wire insulation was removed and wrapped around one end of the graphite rod.

-The reference electrode was prepared by cleaning the stripped tip ($ca.\ 2$ mm) of a silver wire in concentrated nitric acid for 30 seconds.
-The electrode was subsequently transferred into an 1 M aqueous solution of potassium chloride (\geq 99.5 purity; Sigma Aldrich, Munich, Germany) for 30 minutes.
-During this process a thin layer of silver chloride (AgCl) formed, creating a micro Ag/AgCl reference electrode (Inzelt, 2013).
-The averaged potential of the micro Ag/AgCl electrode was determined to be 0.132 ± 0.004 V vs. a commercial Ag/AgCl (3 M KCl) reference electrode in 1 M KHCO3(aq).
+The reference electrode was prepared by cleaning the stripped tip (ca. 2 mm) of a silver wire in concentrated nitric acid for 30 s.
+The electrode was subsequently transferred into a 1 M aqueous solution of potassium chloride $(\geq 99.5\%$ purity; Sigma Aldrich, Munich, Germany) for 30 min.
+During this process a thin layer of silver chloride (AgCl) formed, creating a micro Ag / AgCl reference electrode (Inzelt, 2013).
+The averaged potential of the micro Ag / AgCl electrode was determined to be 0.132 ± 0.004 V vs. a commercial Ag / AgCl (3 M KCl) reference electrode in 1 M KHCO3(aq).
 Potentials provided in this work are given vs. the micro Ag/AgCl electrode.
-The commercial electrode was specified with a potential of 0.210 V vs. normal hydrogen electrode (NHE).
-Thus, the potential of the micro Ag/AgCl reference electrode was determined as of 0.342 ± 0.004 V vs. NHE in CO2 saturated 1M KHCO3.
-The potential of the micro reference electrode was constant during one experiment, but may vary slightly in different chemical environments.
+The commercial electrode was specified with a potential of 0.210 V vs. a normal hydrogen electrode (NHE).
+Thus, the potential of the micro Ag / AgCl reference electrode was determined as of 0.342 ± 0.004 V vs. NHE in CO2-saturated 1 M KHCO3.
+The potential of the micro reference electrode was constant during one experiment but may vary slightly in different chemical environments.

-The electrodes were arranged in a geometry as shown in Figure 1a and fixed using PTFE tape and a heat shrink tubing.
+The electrodes were arranged in a geometry as shown in Fig. 1a and fixed using PTFE tape and a heat shrink tubing.
 The distance between the center of the working electrode and the reference electrode was adapted to the height of the sensitive volume of the NMR coil.
 The position of the working electrode inside the 5 mm tube was adjusted to match the center of the coil.
 This arrangement minimizes the content of conductive material inside the NMR coil, thus reducing distortions of B_0 and interactions with B_1 .
-Additionally, a minimized distance between the reference and the working electrode ensures a small uncompensated resistance of $5 \pm 2 \Omega$ and correspondingly a small internal resistance (iR) drop for all electrochemical measurements.
+Additionally, a minimized distance between the reference and working electrodes ensures a small uncompensated resistance of $5 \pm 2 \Omega$ and correspondingly a small internal resistance (iR) drop for all electrochemical measurements.
 An iR drop is a drop in the potential for an electrochemical system caused by the uncompensated resistance according to Ohm's law.
 Thus, the iR drop is proportional to the uncompensated resistance and the applied current.